-He was born May 23rd in 1942 in Chihuahua, Chihuahua.
-He is son of Margarita Valdéz and José Gustavo Kalisch.
-He is the owner and has been CEO of 4 commercial, industrial and transport companies in the steel sector and metal's recycling.
-His life of social service and leadership began in 1960 when he enrolled in the Agronomy Engineering and Veterinary Bachelor in ITESM, Monterrey Campus.
-During that time he was president of one of Chihuahua's student group and also supervised in student halls.
+Kalisch was born May 23rd in 1942 in Chihuahua, Chihuahua to Margarita Valdéz and José Gustavo Kalisch.
+He is the owner and has been CEO of 4 commercial, industrial and transport companies in the steel sector and metal recycling.
+His life of social service and leadership began in 1960 when he enrolled in the Agronomy Engineering and Veterinary School of the Instituto Tecnológico y Educación Superior de Monterrey (ITESM), Monterrey Campus.
+During that time he was president of one of Chihuahua's student groups and also supervised the student halls.

-People close to Kalisch remark he has a strong commitment to his state and therefore he was a leader of some industrial and business organizations.
-That is why he also gained the confidence of Chihuahuas industry leaders.
-In fact, a few years after he got back to Chihuahua and after participating in family businesses he became president of CANACO (National Chamber of Commerce, Services and Tourism of Chihuahua) from 1976 to 1977.
+People close to Kalisch remark he has a strong commitment to his state and soon became a leader of several Chihuahuan industrial and business organizations.
+He quickly gained the confidence of Chihuahua's industry leaders.
+In fact, a few years after he returned to Chihuahua, and after assuming a role in family businesses, he became president of CANACO (National Chamber of Commerce, Services and Tourism of Chihuahua) from 1976 to 1977.
 After that, he became Treasurer of Chihuahua City from 1983 to 1985.
 After being in the public sector for some years he returns to the private sector and from 1990 to 1992 he became president of a Business Center of Chihuahua, COPARMEX.
-This process made him sensible to the social context by traveling across Chihuahua five times.
+This process made him aware of the social context by traveling across Chihuahua five times.
 He met Chihuahua's people and saw their reality.
-"One can not rest undaunted in front of reality."
-Samuel Kalisch decided to commit in a more profound and formal way to the states people and their social development to reduce inequality.
+"One can not stand by unaffected in the face of reality."
+Samuel Kalisch decided to commit in a more profound and formal way to the state's people and their social development to reduce inequality.

 As it has been mentioned, after the natural disaster occurred in Chihuahua he promoted and became Secretary of a Reconstruction Fiduciary Trust to help damaged zones.
 From 1992 to 1995 he was director of Economic Development of Chihuahua.
-By this time his business leadership became moral leadership.
+By this time, his business leadership had become moral leadership.
 In 1994 he lobbied in the business chambers for the initiative to create the Fideicomiso del Empresariado Chihuahuense, and today this initiative is a reality.
 He has been the president of the Trust for almost nine years.

-Today he is a counselor of institutions like ITESM Campus Chihuahua, Management Council of the National Park Cumbres Majalca and a member of the Principals Committee of Centro Mexicano para la Filantropia (CEMEFI).
+Today he sits on the board of institutions like ITESM Campus Chihuahua, the Management Council of the National Park Cumbres Majalca and a member of the Principals Committee of Centro Mexicano para la Filantropia (CEMEFI).